tanvir-ishraq/A.R.M.O.R-Armament-Models-Recognizer/README.md

 # Project A.R.M.O.R Introduction
-A.R.M.O.R - <strong>Ar</strong>mament <strong>Mo</strong>dels <strong>R</strong>ecognizer for civilian security.
+"A.R.M.O.R - <strong>Ar</strong>mament <strong>Mo</strong>dels <strong>R</strong>ecognizer for civilian security."
 <br>
 A comprehensive image classification model from data collection, cleaning, model training, deployment and API integration. <br/>
-The model was developed as a security measure that can classify comprehensive 22 different types of most common military armaments posing threat for civilians on land.
-Civilian security. <br/>
+The model was developed as a security measure that can classify comprehensive 22 different types of most common military armaments posing threat for civilians on land and Civilian security. <br/>
+* I carried out comprehensive research on the most typical armaments category.  <br/>
+* I researched the most produced and available armaments in modern times. <br/>
+* I researched the most used armaments in military activities and conflicts in modern times. <br/>
+* I researched the most accessible and obtainable armaments in modern times.  <br/> <br/>
 The armament types are following: <br/>
 1. 2S19 Msta artillery
 2. BM-21 Grad artillery